THIS DATE IN HISTORY: May 6

 2012: Martin Brodeur celebrates his 40th birthday by making 20 saves to help the New Jersey Devils to a 4-2 victory against the Flyers in Game 4 of the Eastern Conference Semifinals at Prudential Center.
-He becomes the oldest goaltender to start a Stanley Cup Playoff game on his birthday, surpassing Tony Esposito, who shuts out the St. Louis Blues 2-0 on April 23, 1982, his 39th birthday.
-Brodeur also becomes the first goaltender to play in a Stanley Cup Playoff game as a teenager and a 40-year-old.
+He becomes the oldest goalie to start a Stanley Cup Playoff game on his birthday, surpassing Tony Esposito, who shuts out the St. Louis Blues 2-0 on April 23, 1982, his 39th birthday.
+Brodeur also becomes the first goalie to play in a playoff game as a teenager and a 40-year-old.

 Video: Martin Brodeur owns many key career goalie records